swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 However, it would add to the code size of the compiled code, perhaps unacceptably so.
 Furthermore, it precludes the possibility of someday printing out the arguments of subscript based keypaths, as these can be created dynamically.
 It would also add overhead to appending keypaths, as the string would also have to be appended.

+An alternative implementation of this idea would be the output of additional metadata: a lookup table of function -> name.
+However, this would require a lot of additional work on the compiler for a relatively small benefit.

 I think that most users who might want this _really_ want to use it to build something else, like encodable keypaths.
 Those features should be provided opt-in on a per-keypath or per-type basis, which will make it much more useful (and in the context of encodable keypaths specifically, eliminate major potential security issues).
 Such a feature should also include the option to let the user configure this string, so that it can remain backwards compatible with older versions of the program.

 ### Make Keypath functions global to prevent the linker from stripping them

 This would also potentially make it feasible to change this proposal from implementing `debugDescription` to implementing `description`.

-This would also potentially bloat the binary.
+This would also potentially bloat the binary and would increase linker times.
 It could also be a security issue, as `dlysm` would now be able to find these functions.

 I am not very knowledgeable about linkers or how typical Swift builds strip symbols, but I think it might be useful to have this as an option in some IDEs that build Swift programs.
 But that is beyond the scope of this proposal.

+## Future Directions

 ### Add LLDB formatters/summaries